- 21 Family Vacations in New England for Every Season (2024) - February 26, 2024

 Animal lovers don’t want to miss the Mystic Aquarium.
 The stars of the show are the beluga whales that can be viewed from Mystic Aquarium’s Arctic Coast, a 750,000-gallon outdoor beluga whale habitat.
 The Aquarium is a leader in beluga research, care and behaviors.

 Visitors can also learn the difference between seals and sea lions, watch the African penguins, see the handlers feed the sharks and rays, and even experience of one of the many interactive exhibits.

 The Mystic Aquarium is certainly fun for kids of all ages, but adults will be surprised at how much they love it, too.

-Run the Mystic Half Marathon
+14. Run the Mystic Half Marathon

 Running a race may not be the most typical way to explore a city, but the Mystic Half Marathon is truly unique.

 Wind your way through 13.1 miles along one of New England’s most scenic shorelines, past historic ships, and through lovely downtown Mystic with a finish line in front of the Mystic Aquarium.